Praentice/DFRecipes/docs/Digital forensic/File Forensic/File Format.md

 ??? note "Viewing .edb file"
 	These files can be viewed with any text, hexadecimal editor.

-### EVT
+### EVT / EVTX

-.evt files are files created by Windows Event Viewer to logs system event for debug purposes.
+.evt and .evtx files are files created by Windows Event Viewer to logs system event for debug purposes.
 Their structure depends on the .dll files of the program that generated these same logs.

 ??? note "Viewing .evt file"
 	These files can be viewed by using any text, hexadecimal editor software.
 You can also use the following tools available on Github to parse and properly view these types of files.
+Don't hesitate to use the tool "Event Viewer" available on Windows to read them.

 ### EXE